Hutchinson Central Technical High School

 Students will be tested at the end of each chapter.
 All tests consist of multiple choice questions and an essay.
 Each test is worth 100 points.
 Tests may be done on Castle Learning and Schoology when learning is virtual.
 Students will be given the date of the test 3-4 days ahead of time.
 Notes (powerpoint and nearpods), worksheets, and textbooks should be utilized when studying for a test.

 Students will be quizzed on the material at least once a week.
 All quizzes will be graded.
 Students should review notes every night (15 min.) to prepare for these quizzes.
 Students will be given ample notice for each quiz.
 I do not give surprise quizzes.
-Quizzes will be on my Schoology Page or Castle Learning.
+Quizzes will be in school or may be online (Schoology or Castle Learning).

 ATTENDANCE FOR VIRTUAL CLASSES- Students will attend school synchronously and asynchronously.
 Attendance will be taken both days.
 On synchronous days students will meet with me through GOOGLE TEAMS for direct instruction.
 The link for each period is provided in a folder in Schoology.
 On asynchronous days I will be available on TEAMS for questions.
 Students should also check into Schoology during the period to be marked present for the day.